Governing AI Agents in the Enterprise

 Vendor risk management evaluates software as a static artifact.
 Agents are autonomous actors that make decisions, use tools, and interact with external services at runtime.
 The governance gap: no existing framework addresses what an agent does after deployment.

 40% of agentic AI projects will be canceled by end of 2027 due to inadequate risk controls (Gartner, Jun 2025).
 The failures won't be technical.
-They'll be governance failures — organizations that deployed agents without processes to monitor agent behavior.
+They'll be governance failures: organizations that deployed agents without processes to monitor agent behavior.
+See OWASP agentic risks for detailed threat models.

 EU Cyber Resilience Act